ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 <a name="elements-walkthrough"></a>
 #### Walkthrough
 Write a short second-preson walkthrough of an example play session.
-This should not be too long, but provides a good overview of the chronological *experience* of playing the game, before isolating and categorizing the individual game elements.
+This should not be too long, but provides a good overview of the chronological *experience* of playing the game, without isolating and categorizing the individual game elements.

 <a name="elements-story"></a>
 #### Story